gianlucazani/COMP3221_assignment2/README.md

 Where we can both see the transaction currently in the blockchain pool (waiting to be at least five and then to be added to a new block) and the current blockchain itself, which in this case is composed of two blocks (the genesis block and another one)

 ### Closing connection (```cc``` command)
 The last input that a user can perform by using the client role is the closing connection.
-With this action we will make the peer inihibited, which makes it unreachable and not able anymore to send commands and requests.
-In order to kill a peer we input command ```cc``` as input:
+With this action, we will make the peer inhibited, which makes it unreachable and not able anymore to send commands and requests.
+To kill a peer we input the command ```cc``` as input:

 ```
 Which action do you want to perform? (type the command)